Olex2/Olex2Manual/Tools/toolbox_work.md

 - **Useful Shortcuts**:

 	- **Q To C**: Converts all *showing* Q-peaks to carbon atoms.
 This tool is not really recommended.
-Please use the 'clean' tool as described below. `name $Q C`.
+Please use the 'clean' tool as described below. `CODE name $Q C`.

 	- **Q To H**: Converts all *showing* Q-peaks to Hydrogen atoms.
 This tool is not recommended.
-The Olex2 hydrogen placement routine is clearly the better way! `name $Q H`.
+The Olex2 hydrogen placement routine is clearly the better way! `CODE name $Q H`.

 	- **Clean (Brush)**: Peaks that are too small will be deleted and larger peak will be converted to carbon.
 Impossible atoms will be deleted and some other atom type assignments may be made.
-This tool is suprisingly useful in the early stages of model building (soon after structure solution). `clean`.
+This tool is suprisingly useful in the early stages of model building (soon after structure solution). `CODE clean`.

 	- **Delete Hydrogen Atoms**: If nothing is selected, all hydrogen atoms in the structure will be deleted.
-Otherwise, the selected atoms will be deleted. `kill $H`.
+Otherwise, the selected atoms will be deleted. `CODE kill $H`.

 	- **Show/Hide Peaks**: The display of Q-peaks is cycled through these stages: Show -> Show with Bonds -> Hide. `Ctrl+Q`.